 One application of Lucid has provided control of spruce spider mite for up to 43 days after treatment.
 Horticultural oil will turn the colored evergreens such as Colorado Blue Spruce and Meyeri juniper green, subsequent growth will be the correct color.

 Control is most effective when populations are identified early.
 Multiple applications of miticides may be necessary.
 Lucid controls adults and nymphs.
-Bifenamite and Forbid controls all stages of mite development and are ideally applied before severe damage is done to the plant.
+Bifenamite controls all stages of mite development and are ideally applied before severe damage is done to the plant.
 Lepitect will control adults and nymphs, and will provide 30 days residual control.

 Proper identification and treatment timing are important when managing mites.
 Using the prescribed miticides is very effective at controlling mites.
 Using conventional insecticides can create mite flare ups and should be avoided.